dmccreary/graph-systems-thinking/docs/glossary.md

 Places in a system where a small change can lead to a large change in system behavior.

 #### Limiting Factor
+A factor in a system that limits it ability to perform.

+* Relational database JOIN performance has been a key limiting factor in creating precise real-world models within databases.

 #### Linear Relationship